dryeo/dooble/README-os2.txt

 Contacts
 --------

+For Dave Yeo builds, it is suggested to see if the bug exists in the official Dooble released by Bitwise and then file a bug report at the link below.
+I will also look at bug reports but am not a very good developer.

 If you want to report a bug report, please visit the Dooble for OS/2 project page at https://github.com/bitwiseworks/dooble-os2.

+Dave Yeo dave.r.yeo@gmail.com or dyeo@gmx.com

 Credits